 Meanwhile, Lancaster suffered a larger deficit at Matlock, with Phil Brown’s side going down by 4 goals to nil.

 Team news saw Luke George came in to make his full debut at centre-half.
 This saw Aaron Hughes move to the vacant left back position.
 James Caton, on a month-long loan from Darlington, came in for Shaun Beeley.

 The Yellows lined up with a 4-4-2.
 The dilemma of how to fit in the forward three, saw Dunn and Caton on the flanks, with Amis and Gray leading the line.

-The action on the pitch, saw the hosts dominate the early encounters, however Warrington were pressing much more dynamically than their match on Saturday.
+The action on the pitch, saw the hosts dominate the early encounters, however Warrington were pressing much more dynamically, than their match on Saturday.

-Although, went the hosts took the lead, the wind was temporarily knocked out of Town’s sails.
+Although, when the hosts took the lead, the wind was temporarily knocked out of Town’s sails.
 Sam Bailey wiped in a teasing cross and despite the best efforts of Mark Roberts’ out stretched leg, Simon Wills arrived at the back post to steer home past Tony McMillan.